victoreeckh/Renewable_Energy_notes/pages/Storage.md

 				- (-) Exhibits the highest dielectric absorption (inability, when being charged for a long time, to completely discharge) of all types of capacitors: 15-25 % Vnom
 				- (-) Low cell voltage (2,5-2,7 V): series coupling of several tens of cells to obtain a useful voltage
 		- Applications
+		  collapsed:: true
 			- Leuven buses
 				- Store braking energy
 				- But hybrid buses are being pushed out the market
 	- #### Superconducting Magnet Energy Storage (SMES)
 		- Concept
+		  collapsed:: true
+			- Formula: $$E = \frac{1}{2}L I^2$$
+				- High inductance
+				- High current needed
+					- Low resistance needed-> superconductor
 			- type of energy storage system that uses a superconducting coil to store electrical energy in a magnetic field
 			- The superconducting coil is made of a material that exhibits zero electrical resistance when it is cooled to a very low temperature, typically near absolute zero (-273.15°C or -459.67°F).
 This allows a large amount of electrical current to flow through the coil without any energy loss due to resistance.
+				- e.g. Liquid nitrogen
 			- When energy is stored in the SMES system, a large current is passed through the superconducting coil, creating a strong magnetic field.
 When energy is required, the magnetic field is used to generate an electrical current that can be used to power devices or systems.
+		- CBA
+		  collapsed:: true
+			- (+) High $$P$$
+			- (-) Low $$E$$
+			- (-) Losses related to the high cooling efforts
-		-
+		- Applications
+		  collapsed:: true
-		-
+			- only CERN
+			- Out of picture for renewable energy storage